Prajwal5180/MIDP-Lab-With-Microsoft-Fabric/masterdoc/getting-started-MSSPL.md

 ## Overview

-Traditionally, organizations have been building modern data warehouses for their transactional and structured data analytics needs.
-And data lakehouses for big data (semi/unstructured) data analytics needs.
-These two systems ran in parallel, creating silos, data duplication, and increased total cost of ownership.

-Microsoft Fabric is an all-in-one analytics solution for enterprises that covers everything from data movement to data science, real-time analytics, and business intelligence.
-It offers a comprehensive suite of services, including data lake, data engineering, and data integration, all in one place.
-Fabric with its unification of data store and standardization on Delta Lake format allows you to eliminate silos, remove data duplication, and drastically reduce the total cost of ownership.

-With the flexibility offered by Fabric, you can implement either lakehouse or data warehouse architectures or combine them together to get the best of both with simple implementation.
-In this tutorial, you're going to take an example of a retail organization and build its lakehouse from start to finish.
-It uses the medallion architecture where the bronze layer has the raw data, the silver layer has the validated and deduplicated data, and the gold layer has highly refined data.
-You can take the same approach to implement a lakehouse for any organization from any industry.
+Traditionally, organizations used separate systems for structured data warehouses and unstructured data lakehouses, leading to silos and higher costs.
+Microsoft Fabric integrates these functions into a single platform, offering data movement, real-time analytics, and business intelligence with Delta Lake standardization to eliminate silos and reduce costs.
+It supports flexible implementations of lakehouse or data warehouse architectures.
+This tutorial demonstrates building a retail organization's lakehouse using a medallion architecture with raw, validated, and refined data layers, applicable across industries.

 ## Objective